Lord Sir Aeston Stromgate

 Under my direction, the storied Realms tradition of Queen of Hearts entered it's twentieth year.

-I knighted my second squire, Sir Kyntela, a Knight of Rhiassa and then only a few months later had the privilage of knighting her a Knight of the Eternal Flame.
+I knighted my second squire, Sir Kyntela a Knight of Rhiassa and then only a few months later had the privilege of knighting her a Knight of the Eternal Flame.

-I knighted my third squire, Sir Gwen, a Knight of Rhiassa and then only a few moments later had the privilage of knighting her a Knight of the Eternal Flame.
+I knighted my third squire, Sir Gwen, a Knight of Rhiassa and then only a few moments later had the privilege of knighting her a Knight of the Eternal Flame.

 I knighted my wife, Lady Dame Areni, a Knight of the Eternal Flame.

-I knighted my fourth squire, Dame Taliea, in a small private ceremony at the third Gilded Lion Summer Festival.
+I knighted my fourth squire, Dame Taliea, a Knight of Rhiassa in a small private ceremony at the third Gilded Lion Summer Festival.

 The Feast of the Leviathan which I began so long ago in these lands reached it's twentieth year.

-I asked Sir Gwen to become lord of Rhiassa alongside myself and Lady Areni, beginning the Fourth Age of Rhiassa with the three of us sharing leadership.
+I asked Sir Gwen to become lord of Rhiassa alongside myself and Lady Areni, beginning the Fourth Age of Rhiassa with the three of us sharing leadership, as well as her taking the last name Stromgate and becoming our sister.